stride3d/stride-docs/en/manual/graphics/effects-and-shaders/compile-shaders.md

 ## Error messages

-If your application tries to connect to Game Studio to compile a shader or to notify Game Studio that it needs new shaders, but can't connect, the Visual Studio output displays this error:
+You may see the following error in Visual Studio's output pane while running your game:

-"[RouterClient]: Error: Could not connect to connection router using mode Connect.
-System.AggregateException: One or more errors occurred. ---> System.Net.Sockets.SocketException: No connection could be made because the target machine actively refused it 127.0.0.1:31254"
+> [RouterClient]: Error: Could not connect to connection router using mode Connect.
+System.AggregateException: One or more errors occurred. ---> System.Net.Sockets.SocketException: No connection could be made because the target machine actively refused it 127.0.0.1:31254